 People with dry eye disease may experience:

-If you are experiencing any of these symptoms, book your appointment to discuss dry eye therapy today.
+If you are experiencing any of these symptoms, request your appointment to discuss dry eye therapy today.

 No two dry eye cases are ever the same, and your optometrist will work with you to find the cause and right strategy to help manage your symptoms.
 However, there is an abundance of risk factors that can play a role in the development of dry eye.
 They may include:

-If you think you may be at risk for dry eye disease, book an appointment today.
+If you think you may be at risk for dry eye disease, request an appointment today.

 There are two main types of dry eye disease—aqueous deficiency and evaporative dry eye.

 If you have aqueous deficiency, your eyes do not produce enough tears to keep themselves moist and comfortable.
 Aqueous deficiency dry eye accounts for only about 10% of all dry eye cases.
 It is far more common to have evaporative dry eye, the type that results from an imbalance in the tear film.

 Three different layers make up the tear film: a mucus layer, a water layer, and an oil layer.

 The mucus layer helps keep the tear on the surface of the eye, the oil layer prevents the tear from evaporating too quickly, and the water layer provides hydration.

 If any of the tear film’s 3 layers are out of balance, you may experience dry eye.
-To learn more about dry eye, book an appointment with one of our optometrists.
+To learn more about dry eye, request an appointment with one of our optometrists.